Policies for Reserving Rooms at the Detroit Center

 - A responsible representative of the group must remain in the center until the event is completed.
 This includes staying on the site until all participants and/or vendors have left the building (i.e., entertainment, photographers, etc).

 - If you wish to book a room outside of business hours, please submit a room request.
-Once submitted, the facilities coordinator will contact you regarding use of the room.
+Once submitted, the facilities coordinator will contact you regarding use of the room, including additional fees.

 - Groups charging for event participation are not eligible for complimentary space usage, at any time.

-- U-M units failing to cancel a room within 72 hours of its assigned date more than once in an academic year will be charged a $100 cancellation fee.
+- Anyone failing to cancel a room within 24 hours of its assigned date will be charged a $33 cancellation fee, while a fee of $100 will be charged to Non-U-M Organizations.
 Note: Groups are not subject to cancellation fees if the activity is cancelled due to severe weather conditions, an emergency leading to the closure of the Center, or the illness of the instructor or event coordinator.

 - Damage to Center property by any group must be paid by that group within 10 business days of receipt of bill for damages.